 Best Snorkeling Destinations in America

 A number of fun and popular snorkeling sites are located in America.
 Snorkeling in America is relatively easy.
-The introduction starts from Florida.
+The introduction starts with Florida.
 There could be some good snorkeling destinations not included in the article.
 Welcome to add:)

 Key Largo is located at the first and northernmost of the Florida Keys.
 It’s only a one-hour drive from South Florida’s two major airports.
 The best time to visit Key Largo is summer.